 In case that NWDAF is VFL Server, and external AF(s) are VFL client(s) (NEF is involved), the following principles for authorization of participant AF(s) for vertical federated learning are recommended for normative work:

-1) The server NWDAF includes requested analytics ID and optionally client AF ID(s) in token request to NRF.
-The NRF checks whether the server NWDAF is authorized to access the NEF for this Analytics ID.
+1) The server NWDAF includes requested analytics ID, VFL interoperability indicator and optionally client AF ID(s) in token request to NRF.
+The NRF checks whether the server NWDAF is authorized to access the NEF for this Analytics ID and VFL interoperability indicator.
 If the server NWDAF is authorized, the NRF will issue an access token to the server NWDAF.
 The server NWDAF uses the access token to communicate with NEF, and the NEF verifies the access token, after successful verification, the NEF allows NWDAF’s request to external client AF(s).

 2) The NRF uses the information included in token request and NF profile for the authorization.